Updated: Mar 31

-Dortmund, Germany NEVER disappoints me !!!
-I came back to Dortmund after holidays In Bavaria, Germany.
-I was totally surprised to see the city centre.
+Dortmund, Germany, NEVER disappoints me !!!
+I came back to Dortmund after the holidays In Bavaria, Germany.
+I was totally surprised to see the city center.
 I literally felt that I was back in medieval times.

 Every November, Dortmund has a traditional German fair for five days.
 In 2018, it started from Oct 31st until Nov 4th.
 The city was fully decorated with traditional stalls and activities.
 There were shops like small huts in the villages.